xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-kre.md

 > * Katalon Runtime Engine version 7.8.2 onwards.
 > * An active Katalon Runtime Engine license.

-> You can download the sample project from our Github repository here: [Dynamic test suite sample](https://github.com/katalon-studio-samples/dynamic-test-suite-sample).
+> You can download the sample project from our Github repository: [Dynamic test suite sample](https://github.com/katalon-studio-samples/dynamic-test-suite-sample).

 ## Enable the query provider